Protecting The Environment

 Jubilee Gardens

 Following ADC’s approval of a new prairie-style planting design by Fiona Keating, Tivoli contractors worked together with Green Team volunteers to remove all the existing plants (which were transferred to the station), add soil conditioner and plant according to the new design.
+Green Team volunteers then took on the task of tending and watering the beds.
+A chestnut paling fence was erected to protect the beds.
 Green Team volunteers have been watering regularly ever since.
-Temporary fencing was introduced to protect the new plants.
-It will be replaced by a willow hurdle-maker fence in due course.
-A Crab Apple tree and Arbutus will be added in the coming months.
-Signage for Jubilee Gardens, the Pollinator Garden as well as the Quayside bed and troughs has been introduced.
-Both Jubilee Gardens and the Pollinator Garden were assessed for a Green Flag award.
-Results will be known in July.
+In July 2025, Arundel received a Green Flag award for the gardens.
+This was renewed in July 2026.

 Upcycled Trough Planters